Codecademy/docs/content/java/concepts/calendar/terms/getTimeInMillis/getTimeInMillis.md

 Title: '.getTimeInMillis()'
 Description: 'Returns the time in milliseconds.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'
 Tags:
   - 'Date'
   - 'Methods'
 CatalogContent:
   - 'learn-java'
   - 'paths/computer-science'
 ---

-The **`.getTimeInMillis()`** method of the `Calendar` class returns the time represented by a calendar object in the form of milliseconds.
+The **`.getTimeInMillis()`** method of the `Calendar` class returns the time represented by a `Calendar` object in the form of milliseconds.

 ## Syntax